-This emergency management plan is a multi-hazard plan that is available to all UTHealth personnel through the UTHealth website, and hard copies are provided to all executive team members and the emergency control team.
+This emergency management plan is a multi-hazard plan that is available to all UTHealth personnel through the SHERM website, and hard copies are provided to all executive team members and the emergency control team.
 Each department is required to develop specific plans that address their unique needs and potential situations.
-UTHealth conducts drills at least annually that exercise this plan that assist employees and students in understanding how to respond to emergencies.
+UTHealth conducts drills annually that exercise this plan that assist employees and students in understanding how to respond to emergencies.
 The drills may include fire evacuation drills, hurricane and flooding drills, and bomb threats, for example.
 The drills may be announced or unannounced to the institutional community.
-Records of emergency drills are maintained by Environmental Health and Safety.
+Records of emergency drills are maintained by SHERM.